 There is no doubt that remote work or teleworking has been growing steadily in recent years in Latin America.
 Jorge Llubere, president of the International Academy for Work Transformation - ITA-LAC, says that "this is explained on the one hand by greater access to digital technologies, improved bandwidth and end-user devices among the population.
 Also because it has been determined that greater productivity is obtained, costs are reduced and the quality of life is improved; as well as because it has become an option to favor social inclusion and provide greater opportunities to entrepreneurs.
 Similarly, road congestion and actions to improve the environment have significantly boosted this growth.

-There are many types of work that can be done remotely.
-In Latin America, the most common and that are taking more growth vary with the arrival of emerging markets.
+Many types of work can be done remotely.
+In Latin America, the most common and that is taking more growth vary with the arrival of emerging markets.
 There are works in different areas such as software programmers, design, journalism, public relations, photography, translators, community managers, data analyst, online classes among others, in addition to the famous SMEs that have been bringing different and innovative solutions to the Latin American market, offering products or services that according to the Inter-American Development Bank represent 67 percent of the national income of the countries in the region.

 One of the great challenges that Latin American countries have in common regarding remote work is to diminish inequalities, accelerate economic and social development, in addition to making a great commitment to have a region completely connected, where there is a complete digital inclusion in which from the richest to the people of lower social classes can have the technological tools that allow them to have economic, social and cultural development in the places they live.